 SO/AC/Subgroups should document their procedures for members to challenge the process used for an election or formal decision.

-SO/AC/Subgroups should document their procedures for non-members to challenge r decisions regarding their eligibility to become a member.
+SO/AC/Subgroups should document their procedures for non-members to challenge decisions regarding their eligibility to become a member.

 SO/AC/Subgroups should document unwritten procedures and customs that have been developed in the course of practice, and make them part of their procedural operation documents, charters, and/or bylaws.

+The officers, decision-makers and the nature of their decisions (binding, nonbinding) should be clearly defined in the bylaws and communicated with the SO/AC/Subgroups members.

 Review and draft recommendations regarding SO/AC Transparency